cloudera/flink-tutorials/flink-stateful-tutorial/README.md

 Coming up with good resource parameters is a hard and usually iterative process that largely depends on the actual job.

 1. Estimate memory requirements based on state size and key cardinality.
 2. Start the job at moderate parallelism.
-A good number starting number would be the number of Kafka partitions, or our (data rate per sec) / 10-50k depending on the complexity of the job, whichever is smaller.
+A good starting number would be the number of Kafka partitions, or our (data rate per sec) / 10-50k depending on the complexity of the job, whichever is smaller.
 3. Test the job at or over peak throughput and monitor backpressure and garbage collection
 4. Increase parallelism or memory if it's not enough, then go back to 3.